I’m working on my most ambitious project yet. I’m looking for answers to the fundamental innovation question: What defines a better product?

-Place yourself somewhere in this timeline and think back to what caused you to switch from that solution to the next one.
+Place yourself somewhere in this timeline and think about what caused you to switch from that solution to the next one.

-- Cassette tapes where just fine until CDs came along and made “rewinding/forwarding to find your favorite song” a problem, and offered “instant access to tracks” instead.
+- Cassette tapes were just fine until CDs came along and made “rewinding/forwarding to find your favorite song” a problem and offered “instant access to tracks” instead.

-- CDs where just fine until the iPod (and the 99c music store) came along and made “buying an entire CD for just one song” a problem, and offered “a thousand songs in your pocket” instead.
+- CDs were just fine until the iPod (and the 99c music store) came along and made “buying an entire CD for just one song” a problem and offered “a thousand songs in your pocket” instead.

-- MP3 players were just fine until streaming services came along and made “a thousand songs in your pocket” a problem, and offered you 40 million songs the cloud instead.
+- MP3 players were just fine until streaming services came along and made “a thousand songs in your pocket” a problem and offered you 40 million songs in the cloud instead.

 The Innovator’s Gift is realizing that there is no such thing as a perfect solution.
 Problems and solutions are two sides of the same coin.
 And new problems worth solving come from old solutions.

 Once launched, even your awesome new solution will spew out its problems.
 The key to staying relevant to your customers and defending/growing your business model does not come from throwing more features (solutions) at them but rather continuously uncovering problems and addressing them — before your competitors do.